 Dentures must be cleaned daily.
 Plaque builds up on dentures and leads to bacteria accumulation on the gums.
 Remove your dentures and brush them with a denture brush using a mild denture cleaner.
 Don’t use regular toothpaste or toothbrushes.
 These are too abrasive.
 Rinse well after cleaning.
 Gently clean your gums and any remaining natural teeth with a wet toothbrush and toothpaste.

 Always take your dentures out when you sleep.
 Your gums need time to get refreshed and rested.
 Place your dentures in some warm (not hot) water overnight.

-If you’re looking for the best dentures or partials in Phoenix, or have any other dental needs, please visit us at Brookstone Dental Care.
+If you’re looking for the best dentures or partials in Northern Phoenix, Paradise Valley, Desert Ridge, or North Scottsdale, or if you have any other dental needs, please visit us at Brookstone Dental Care.